Winning $46M Lottery Ticket in Mail

 The ticket is worth $23.7 million because the buyer chose the lump-sum payment option.

-Lottery officials would not identify the winner, whose name will be announced by acting Gov. Donald T. DiFrancesco at a news conference Friday in Newark.
+The lucky player’s name was to be announced at a news conference Friday in Newark.

-The ticket for the multistate lottery was sold at the Krauszer’s convenience store in Montvale on June 9, 2000 _ the day of the drawing.
+The ticket for the multistate lottery was sold the day of the drawing at Krauser’s convenience store in Montvale, N.J.
 The winning numbers were 6, 7, 25, 34 and 45, and the Big Money Ball number 2.

 If the prize had not been claimed, the money would have gone to New Jersey and the other six states that participate in the game: Massachusetts, Maryland, Michigan, Illinois, Virginia and Georgia.